qwertie/ecsharp/doc/lemp/lemp-code-gen-and-analysis.md

 Today I planned to write an article about the new pattern-matching and "algebraic data type" features I added to C# via [LeMP](https://github.com/qwertie/Loyc/wiki/LeMP), but then I saw the new [WuffProjects.CodeGeneration](http://www.codeproject.com/Articles/892114/WuffProjects-CodeGeneration) library and thought "wait a minute, LeMP has made that easy for a year now!"
 In fact, LeMP can do some pretty neat stuff, as you'll see!

 LeMP is a macro processor for a superset of C# called "Enhanced C#".
 If you've ever used [sweet.js](http://sweetjs.org/), LeMP is basically the same thing for C#, just not as polished.
+Also, whereas sweet.js seems focused on letting you create your own macros, LeMP comes with many useful built-in macros, but creating new ones isn't as easy (yet).

 So here's the scenario: you want to write a program that generates C# source code, and either runs it or analyzes it somehow.
 How should you do it?